China orders tech ministry to self-report corruption

 China's anti-graft body is increasingly focused on government agencies and state-owned companies, as Xi Jingping's campaign to crack down on official corruption and extravagance gains momentum.

-Earlier this month, CCDI announced that Wang Shuaiting, vice chairman of China Travel Service (Holding) Hong Kong and a former executive of state-owned China Resources (Holdings) Co. is under investigation.
+Earlier this month, CCDI announced that Wang Shuaiting, vice chairman of China Travel Service (Holding) Hong Kong and a former exeuctive of state-owned China Resources (Holdings) Co. is under investigation.

 The probe follows a similar investigation into Song Lin, the ex-chairman of China Resources, who was sacked from his post, according to state media.